 The Big 5 — Apple, Google, Microsoft, Facebook and Amazon — are hitting all time high valuations.
 Airbnb is worth more than Hilton in the private market.
 Uber is worth more than GM.
-The IPO track includes Spotify, Slack, Didi Chuxing and Dropbox.
+Spotify and Dropbox IPOed in 2018, with Slack and Didi Chuxing on an IPO track

 It’s fitting they should all be mentioned in the same breath, because other than Amazon, their business DNA is amazingly similar.